 - Coping with Life Transitions (e.g. Medical Illness, Divorce)

 - Managing complex work demands

-- Health behavior change (e.g., smoking cessation, exercise, eating and weight concerns)
+- Health behavior change (e.g., insomnia, exercise, eating and weight concerns)

 TYPES OF TREATMENT